harness/developer-hub/docs/platform/shared/subscription-view-subscriptions.md

 #### Non-Developer 360 Subscriptions page

-If you didn't purchase your module with a Developer 360 subscription, this page displays the **License Count** for your module-specific license, which is **CD Services** or **CD Service Instances** for CD.
+If you didn't purchase your module with a Developer 360 subscription, the Subscriptions page displays the **License Count** for your module-specific license, which is **CD Services** or **CD Service Instances** for CD.

 <!-- ![](/docs/platform/get-started/static/subscriptions-legacy.png) -->